SovietCoffe404/Hack-Pad-V2-HC-project/README.md

 HACK-PAD/
-├── firmware/     C++ firmware (PlatformIO) flashed onto the XIAO ESP32-C3 ├── pc_app/       Desktop app in Python to configure the pad └── hardware/     KiCad project (schematic, PCB, 3D models)
+├── firmware/     C++ firmware (PlatformIO) flashed onto the XIAO ESP32-C3 ├── pc_app/       Desktop app in Python to configure the pad ├── hardware/     KiCad project (schematic, PCB, 3D models) └── production/   Files for manufacturing the project (Gerber and .STEP files)
 ```

-Each folder has its own README with the details — this one is just the map.
+Each folder has its own README with the details

 ## Getting started